 About the Winery

-In the arena of Sparkling Wines, Iron Horse stands at the top.
-The wines have been served at the White House for the past five consecutive presidential administrations, beginning with the historic Reagan-Gorbachev Summit Meetings, which lead to the end of the Cold War.
+Iron Horse is renowned for its Sparkling Wines, which have been served at the White House for five consecutive Presidential Administrations, beginning with the historic Reagan-Gorbachev Summit Meetings ending the Cold War.

 David Munksgard is an enologist, a graduate of the enology/viticulture program at California State University, Fresno.
 He joined the extended family in 1996, bringing with him 16 years of experience in producing both sparkling and still wine in California’s Russian River Valley and New York’s Finger Lakes region.

 David evolves with the vineyards and the wines.
 “Our goal here is to make better wines each year.
 That really keeps you on your toes, forcing you to re-think everything.
 Nothing is sacred; nothing is cast in stone.”